 This course is designed to analyze the movement of the human body and to discover their underlying principles.
-In this course, the mechanical aspects of human movement are stressed.
+The mechanical aspects of human movement and elements of various motor skills and performance concepts will be emphasized.
+Credits: 3

 HPR 434: Internship in Fitness/Wellness